Warty17/Balatro_Iceberg/README.md

 Deterministic Randomness - While probabilistic events (like lucky card triggers or glass cards breaking) might seem random at first, looking at the game’s code reveals that each seed has predetermined times at which random events occur; meaning, if you were to play the same seed in exactly the same way you would get the same random outcomes.

 Reroll Tag uses Director’s Cut - If you skip a blind with a reroll tag, which is a tag that rerolls the Boss Blind, while having the Voucher “Director’s Cut” (but not its upgraded one), the button that lets you reroll the Boss Blind will gray out, even though you haven’t used it.
 This must mean that the developer reused the code from Director’s Cut for making the reroll tag, but forgot to delete the part which makes the reroll button gray.

+Full Joker Slots Ankh - Using the Ankh spectral card having all Joker Slots filled with eternal Jokers will result in the Ankh texture bugging out and staying overlaid on your screen, without doing anything.

 Polychrome Hue Shifting - Polychrome cards are known for their rainbow look, though that rainbow overlay after some time (six years approximately on desktop version, six hours approximately on mobile) breaks.
 It starts changing by displaying three colors at a time: red, yellow and blue; that after some time become green and purple.
 After that all the colors briefly turn back to blue to at the end become all black.
 (suggested by u/Jolly_Reality3094)